nloury/prompt-instructions/instructions/database-standards.md

 - When using queries to load data, use the column name after loaded (for the variable name or for output columns).
 If you think it should be renamed then ask me.
 - When passing data/values to query, prefer explicitly named values and passing a dict instead of implicit %s
 - Use CTE tables for complex queries to improve readability and maintainability (e.g. avoid retyping/recalculating intermediate values)

+## Query Formatting
+- Always capitalize operators like SELECT, FROM, CASE
+- Always use new line for each column/clause
+- Use indentation for nested queries and CTEs

 ## Usage Examples